My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 As much as we love our 45-Minute Lentil Chili recipe, this one is even easier to prepare and every bit as meaty and delicious!
-Trust me, this is the vegan chili to serve your meat-eating friends and family.
-It's full of texture thanks to sauteed Beyond Beef, onion, jalapenos, bulgur (or quinoa for gluten-free), and beans.
+This is the perfect vegan chili to serve your meat-eating friends and family.
+It's full of texture thanks to sautéed Beyond Beef, onion, jalapenos, bulgur (or quinoa for gluten-free), and beans.
 Plus fire-roasted tomatoes and a generous amount of spices bring serious flavor.
 This one's a keeper!

 Serves 6 to 8.